openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 #### Installing Default Components

-To install the default components in the package (see the [What's in the Package](#whats-in-the-package) section of this article), use the following command:
+To install OpenVINO Development Tools (see the [What's in the Package](#whats-in-the-package) section of this article) into the existing environment with the deep learning framework used for the model training, run the following command:
 ```
 pip install openvino-dev
 ```

 #### Installing Components for Specific Frameworks

-To install and configure the components of the package for working with specific frameworks, use the following command:
+In case that you do not have the deep learning framework in your environment used for the model training or encounter any compatibility issues between OpenVINO and your deep learning framework, you may install OpenVINO Development Tools with validated versions of the framework into a separate environment.
+Use the following command:
 ```sh
 pip install openvino-dev[extras]
 ```